boudra/moboudra.com/posts/laziness-software-development.md

 I'm not advocating to go to the other extreme and start spending days designing small changes to the codebase, be a lazy strategically, focus on reducing future effort, not current effort.

-Take a moment to think about how you can improve the codebase for everyone else working on it, not just about how to implement the current thing by doing the bare minimum
+Take a moment to think about how you can improve the codebase for your future self and everyone else working on it, not just about how to implement the current thing by doing the bare minimum.